shamanime/shamanime.github.io/about.md

 I've attended the Fundação Educacional de Fernandópolis for a bachelor's degree in System of Information.

-Currently I spend some of my time at my own company, [Bras Sun][bs], crafting unique, beautiful & custom solutions in the form of software.
+Currently I spend some of my time at my own company - Bras Sun - crafting unique, beautiful & custom solutions in the form of software.
 I also roam at [Dito Internet][dito], a company specialized in customer retention.

 I've spoken in many events and am a proud member of the [NoSQL Summer][nsummer].